Homes designed for a lifetime

 Definition: "Universal Design or Aging-in-Place Design is the process of designing products, living, working and playing environments, that are usable, to the greatest extent possible, by most everyone regardless of their age, size, or level of abilities, at all stages of life."
 It helps people maximize their ability to better perform daily living tasks and activities, while maintaining a high degree of independence and safety.
 However, "Aging-in-Place Design" focus is primarily on living environments, whereas "Universal Design" covers all products, in addition to living environments.

 Definition: Accessible Design includes the above, but goes an important step further.
 It includes accessible and adaptive features, products, and technologies that help people with specific physical and/or developmental disabilities better deal with their daily living challenges.
 Assistive and adaptive technologies can help people who have difficulty walking, bending, getting up and sitting down, climbing up and down stairs, lifting, reaching, grasping, seeing, hearing, and cognition.

 Definition: Smart Livable Homes Design includes both of the aforementioned...and goes a great deal further.
-It applies "Evidence Based Design", which brings forth a whole new dimension to living environment design, new construction and renovation.
+It is about "Designing for Wellness".
+It applies "Evidence Based Design", which brings forth a whole new dimension to living environment design, new construction, and renovation.